-In sophomore year, I joined the Smart Internet of Things (IoT) and Edge Computing group in Professor Chen’s Inplus Lab to enrich my research experience and learn more extracurricular academic knowledge.
-Referring to theories in A Primer in Game Theory and Convex Optimization, my colleagues and I proposed a two-layer Stackelberg Game data trading mechanism in Blockchain-based Internet of Vehicles (IoV) and first verified our methods using some numerical experiments in Jupyter Notebook.
-After months of hard work, we completed a paper named Blockchain-Based Digital Goods Trading Mechanism in Internet of Vehicles: A Stackelberg Game Approach and initially submitted it to the International Conference on Service Oriented Computing (ICSOC).
-However, our work did not win the satisfaction of the ICSOC committee and they offered me suggestions for further improvement.
-Taking their advice, we evaluated the robustness and efficiency of my algorithms by implementing several smart contracts on Rinkeby, a test net of Ethereum.
-With specific scenarios to support for this protocol system, I confidently submitted this paper to the IEEE cloud this time.
+In sophomore year, I joined the Smart Internet of Things (IoT) and Edge Computing group in Professor Chen’s Inplus Lab to gain more research experiences.
+Based on theories in A Primer in Game Theory and Convex Optimization, my colleagues and I proposed a two-layer Stackelberg Game data trading mechanism in Blockchain-based Internet of Vehicles (IoV) and verified our methods in some numerical experiments in Jupyter Notebook beforehand.
+After months of hard work, we completed a paper named Blockchain-Based Digital Goods Trading Mechanism in Internet of Vehicles: A Stackelberg Game Approach and submitted it to the International Conference on Service Oriented Computing (ICSOC).
+However, our work did not win the satisfaction of the ICSOC committee.
+They offered me suggestions for further improvement.
+With their advice, we evaluated the robustness and efficiency of my algorithms by implementing several smart contracts on Rinkeby, a test net of Ethereum.
+With specific scenarios to support this protocol system, I confidently submitted this paper to the IEEE Cloud this time.
 During this process, I realized that there was a big gap between idea origination and implementation.
-To ensure the stability and efficiency of operations in the system, we need to take more factors into consideration, such as the security and the cost of execution and storage, i.e., gas cost.
-Currently I am working with the Blockchain Technology and Application group on the Decentralized Data Storage and Sharing on Blockchain (BCShare) project.
-BCShare employs InterPlanetary File System (IPFS) and certificateless cryptography to address a major challenge in social communication, i.e., the control on user data from the giant companies.
-This project helps to promote decentralization to the social applications and enable users to manage their social linked data.
-The research in Inplus Lab is definitely one of the most unforgettable and beneficial experiences in my academic life, as it improves my mastery of decentralized systems, smart contract design, Blockchain technology and its application.
+To ensure the stability and efficiency of operations in the system, we need to take more factors into consideration, such as security and cost of execution and storage, i.e., gas cost.
+Currently, I am working with the Blockchain Technology and Application group on the Decentralized Data Storage and Sharing on Blockchain (BCShare) project.
+BCShare employs InterPlanetary File System and certificateless cryptography to address a major challenge in social communication, i.e., the control on user data from the giant companies.
+This project helps to promote decentralization to the social applications and enables users to manage their social linked data.
+The research in Inplus Lab is definitely one of the most unforgettable and beneficial experiences in my academic life, as it helps to improve my mastery of decentralized systems, smart contract design, Blockchain technology and its application.